Alejogb1/job-board/blog-data/no-transport-jquery-ajax-issue.md

 For more reading you can refer to "HTTP: The Definitive Guide" by David Gourley and Brian Totty it goes deep into the technical details behind HTTP including CORS You may also want to read up on the official jQuery API documentation specifically the $.ajax function is a great source of truth and you get to keep up with the changes as they update the library you might be surprised how often they do and you might need to update your code occasionally

-This is not a definitive solution for any situation but this checklist is how I usually tackle this particular problem it's a standard debugging procedure for a standard web app issue and it usually works if you follow the steps
-Alright hope that helps I've got to go now time for me to write some more code you know the drill
+This is not a definitive solution for any situation but this checklist is how I usually tackle this particular problem it's a standard debugging procedure for a standard web app issue and it usually works if you follow the steps hope that helps I've got to go now time for me to write some more code you know the drill